hkusu/lambda-es2015-twitter-bot/README.md

 Upload the generated index.zip in the console of the AWS Lambda.

-## Set of AWS Lambda
+## Setting of AWS Lambda

 ![screen shot](./screenshot.png)

-> Role, does not require special permissions
+> Role, does not require special permissions.

-Triggers, select the CloudWatch Events (Schedule).
+Triggers, select the `CloudWatch Events(Schedule)`.